mikepringle/QueryByShape/README.md

 This project is currently in beta you will need to [enable prerelease packages](https://learn.microsoft.com/en-us/nuget/create-packages/prerelease-packages) in UI or cli
 `dotnet add package QueryByShape.GraphQLClient --prerelease `

+## Limitations
+- Requires .NET 8 or higher
+- Only supports System.Text.Json / GraphQL.Client.Serializer.SystemTextJson
+- Queries must be partial
+- Queries must define variables / arguments ahead of time
+- Dictionaries are not supprted

 ## Example Queries
 All samples are written for the [Star Wars GraphQL API](https://studio.apollographql.com/public/star-wars-swapi)